SayedAliShahin/Bellabeat_Customer_Trends/README.md

 - **User Segmentation**
 - **Weight Logging Friction**

-The SQL queries used to inspect and clean the data for this analysis can be found here [link].
+The SQL queries used to inspect, clean and analyse the data can be found here [link].

-Targed SQL queries regarding various business questions can be found here [link].